numbas/editor-docs/source/question-parts.rst

 .. glossary::
     Prompt
-        A :ref:`content-area` used to prompt the student for an answer.
+        A :ref:`content area <content-area>` used to prompt the student for an answer.

     Marks
         The number of marks to award for answering the part correctly.